Arctic Sea Ice Extent

 September Arctic sea ice extent is declining

 The September minimum sea ice extent in the Arctic has continued to decrease over the past four decades.
 Some projections suggest that the Arctic will be virtually ice-free during summers by the middle of this century.

 About Arctic Sea Ice ExtentSea ice extent is estimated using daily satellite images to calculate the total ocean area that has an ice concentration of 15% or more.
-Trends in sea ice extent are calculated from average values measured during the month of September, which is typically when sea ice extent reaches its annual minimum.
-Minimum sea ice extent in the Arctic has decreased by about 39% since 1979 (the first full year of satellite data).
-At this rate, some projections suggest that the Arctic will be virtually ice-free during summers by the middle of this century.
+Trends in sea ice extent are calculated from measurements taken during the month of September, which is typically when sea ice extent reaches its annual minimum.
+The 2021 average September Arctic sea ice extent was about 30% lower than in 1979 (the first full year of satellite data).
+Values fluctuate from year to year, but have continued to decrease over the past four decades.
+At the current rate of decline, some projections suggest that the Arctic will be virtually ice-free during summers by the middle of this century.